josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🪆_Narrative_Interference/🪞_russia_china_narrative_substitution_matrix.md

 - unexamined tolerance thresholds,
 - and pressure to stabilise perception prematurely.

 It flags moments where the system is **choosing reassurance over accuracy**.

 ---

-## 📡 Cross-References

-- 🐉 It’s Not Always Daddy Dragon — comfort-villain bias
-- 🧿 Attribution as Narrative Attack Surface — spoofability
-- 🧿 FCDO Data Signatures — structural constraints
-- 📺 Platforming as Soft Power Capture — amplification mechanics
-- 🦴 Tolerance Thresholds as Load Management — deferred harm
-- 🦑 CRAKEN System — reflexive ecological mapping

----